All Episodes

 He hits all the high marks.

-Maybe he's just you know, and as much as I didn't like Bill Clinton, I didn't care about the whole Monica Mowinski.
+I mean, he's just, you know, and as much as I didn't like Bill Clinton, I didn't care about the whole Monica Lewinsky.

-So um the the if you watch the whole clip where you know he famously says I did not have sexual relations with that woman or something to that effect.
+So if you watch the whole clip where, you know, he famously says, I did not have sexual relations with that woman or something to that effect.

 And the irony is that internet's for porn.

-This yeah, the whole Monica thing is really weird because if that were to happen today, you realize how many like um abusive power allegations would be made against the president for like, you know, she was working for you, she was an intern, she didn't want to.
+The whole Monica thing is really weird because if that were to happen today, you realize how many abusive power allegations would be made against the president for like, you know, she was working for you.

-How is it how is a president supposed to get laid, by the way?
+How is a president supposed to get laid, by the way?

-So say say you're a single president, um, unmarried, whatever, and you want to sleep with somebody, like, you know, just because they're hot and you know, similar interests, whatever.
+So say you're a single president, unmarried, whatever, and you want to sleep with somebody, you know, just because they're hot and similar interests, whatever.

-How do you do that without them being able to make the accusation that you know they they were overwhelmed by your power and they they they felt like they um couldn't deny you um your advances?
+How do you do that without them being able to make the accusation that they were overwhelmed by your power and they felt like they couldn't deny you your advances?

 Go out with someone that's richer than you.